errbufferoverfl/garden.errbufferoverfl.me/content/books/revolution-at-point-zero.md

  These "programs" were supposed to improve the state of the economy, but more than a decade on the opposite has happened, local economies have collapsed, foreign investment hasn't materialised.

+War forces people off the land, it takes producers away from the means of production.
+Then when the land is no longer being used, the land is reclaimed in the name of capitalists, boosting the production of [[notes/cash-crops]] and export oriented agriculture.